Johanna Larsson: 2009

 Larsson began the year at the Australian Open, where she lost in the first qualifying round.
 She was included in the 2009 Swedish Fed Cup team, along with Sofia Arvidsson, Sandra Roma and Ellen Allgurin.
 She recorded a 3–1 singles win–loss record (including a win over top-70 player Monica Niculescu), and a 2–1 doubles win–loss ratio.
-After the Fed Cup, she travelled to South America to play qualifying in two WTA events.
+After the Fed Cup, she travelled to South America to play qualifying in two WTA Tour events.
 In Bogotá, she had three wins in qualifying taking her into the main draw where she lost to Carla Suárez Navarro.
 In her next tournament in Acapulco, she was forced to retire with a knee injury while trailing top seed Ágnes Szávay one set down.
 A series of $25k clay tournaments saw Larsson reach two finals, a semi- and a quarterfinal.
 Sge took the singles and doubles titles at the $50k event in Barnstaple, her best singles result in her career until then.
 She then took another singles title at the $25k event in Glasgow.
 The following week, she made the final in Istanbul before losing to Maret Ani.